malengatiger/stellar-flutter-plugin-repo/stellarplugin/README.md

 ## Description

-This Flutter plugin enables development of Android, iOS, macOS, Windows applications that need to interact with Stellar.
+This Flutter plugin enables development of Android, iOS, macOS, web and Windows applications that need to interact with Stellar.
 The plugin provides access to all the operations that are exposed by the official Stellar SDK's.